 Whether you’re a veteran realtor or a newcomer to the real estate scene, you know that quality photos are deal-makers.
-And since photo better-ifying is our jam, today we’re helping you realtors out there rock out by showing how photo editing can boost your real estate business.
+And since photo beautifying is our jam, today we’re helping you realtors out there rock out by showing how to edit photos for real estate.

-We spoke to realtors in the busy Seattle market, who gave us the scoop on how photo editing can help professionals create high-quality listing photos, stand out with inventive visual marketing, and take headshots you’ll love.
+We spoke to realtors in the busy Seattle market, who gave us the scoop on how photo editing can help professionals create high-quality listing photos, stand out with inventive visual marketing.
+Plus, how to take realtor headshots that turn heads.

 If you’re just starting out in real estate and can’t always spring for professional photo editing, you may want to consider editing property photos yourself.
 We promise, this is not as scary as it sounds!
 PicMonkey has a whole slew of tools that are particularly helpful for editing property photos; here’s a couple of our favorites:

 As our real estate experts told us, even if you always have professionals take your property shots, there’ll be moments when a photo is perfect … except for that stray watering hose you just noticed.
 Or that unsightly trash can.
-And if you’re crunched for time, running said photo by your designated expert may not be an option.
+Even this pupper, as cute as it is, doesn't need to be in the shot.

 Enter Clone.
 Clone is a certified wonder-worker, letting you copy pixels from any spot in your image to any other spot.
 This is great for getting rid of distracting extras in your property photos, whether they’re the aforementioned lawn accoutrements, weird wall art you asked your homeowner to take down, or furry friends sneaking their way into the shot.